Carl Wieman: Biography

-Wieman was born in Corvallis, Oregon to N. Orr Wieman and Alison Marjorie Fry in the United States and graduated from Corvallis High School.
+Wieman was born in Corvallis, Oregon to N. Orr Wieman and Alison Marjorie Fry and graduated from Corvallis High School.
 His paternal grandfather Henry Nelson Wieman was a religious philosopher of German descent and his mother had white Anglo-Saxon Protestant family background.
 Wieman earned his B.S. in 1973 from MIT and his Ph.D. from Stanford University in 1977; he was also awarded a Doctor of Science, honoris causa from the University of Chicago in 1997.
 He was awarded the Lorentz Medal in 1998.
 In 2001, he won the Nobel Prize in Physics, along with Eric Allin Cornell and Wolfgang Ketterle, for fundamental studies of the Bose-Einstein condensate.
 In 2004, he was named United States Professor of the Year among all doctoral and research universities.

 In a 2020 interview given to Federal University of Pará in Brazil, Wieman recalls his youth and his journey as a physicist; the influence of other people, like teachers and his parents, on his trajectory; his path through science education and the foundation of the open educational resource PhET Interactive Simulations.

 Wieman joined the University of British Columbia on 1 January 2007 and headed a well-endowed science education initiative there; he retained a twenty percent appointment at the University of Colorado Boulder to head the science education project he founded in Colorado.
 On 1 September 2013, Wieman joined Stanford University with a joint appointment in the physics department and the Graduate School of Education.

 In the past several years, Wieman has been particularly involved with efforts at improving science education and has conducted educational research on science instruction.
-Wieman served as Chair of the National Academy of Sciences' Board on Science Education from 2005 to 2009.
+Wieman was Chair of the National Academy of Sciences' Board on Science Education from 2005 to 2009.
 He has used and promotes Eric Mazur's peer instruction, a pedagogical system where teachers repeatedly ask multiple-choice concept questions during class, and students reply on the spot with little wireless "clicker" devices.
 If a large proportion of the class chooses a wrong answer, students discuss among themselves and reply again.
 In 2007, Wieman was awarded the Oersted Medal, which recognizes notable contributions to the teaching of physics, by the American Association of Physics Teachers (AAPT).